 Wolves, those cattle eaters

-You have learned that the wolf has been reintroduced in Western Europe, particularly in France in the mountain pastures.
+You have learned that the wolf was back in Western Europe, particularly in Germany, in Switzerland, and in France in the mountain pastures.
 Its scientific name is lupus canis.
 It is, therefore, a canid.
 This cousin of the dogs with the grey fur looks very much like our most faithful companions.
 And yet, many villagers are distressed by their presence in the forests or mountain pastures.
 Is it because they attack sheep herds?
 The wolf is a problem for the livestock farmers, it is true.
 But the wolf needs to eat like everyone else in a world populated by humans and four-legged “prey”.
 So he hunts sheep, goats, easy prey, trapped in the meadows.

 Wolves are afraid of man

 The first question to ask is whether wolves are scared of humans.

 Contrary to popular belief, wolves do not attack humans unless they feel threatened.
 Thus, the wolf will be threatening if we approach her cubs too closely.
 A study carried out in America shows that wolves very rarely attack humans.
 On the contrary, it runs away from them.
 Smart, they have understood that man is a threat to them, especially when armed with a gun.
 A piece of precious information that the pack transmits to the cubs.
 So much so that in North America, no case of fatal attacks orchestrated by wolves has been recorded.